Stimulus checks update: House to vote on COVID relief bill; Dems try to save $15 minimum wage

 The battle is also emerging as an early test of Biden's ability to hold together his party's fragile congressional majorities - just 10 votes in the House and an evenly divided 50-50 Senate.

-At the same time, Democrats were trying to figure out how to respond to Thursday night's jarring setback in the Senate.
+At the same time, Democrats were trying to figure out how to respond to their jarring setback Thursday in the Senate.

 That chamber's nonpartisan parliamentarian, Elizabeth MacDonough, said Senate rules require that a federal minimum wage increase would have to be dropped from the COVID-19 bill, leaving the proposal on life support.
 The measure would gradually lift that minimum to $15 hourly by 2025, doubling the current $7.25 floor in effect since 2009.

 That was in line with ideas floated Thursday night by Sens.
-Bernie Sanders, I-Vt., a chief sponsor of the $15 plan, and Senate Finance Committee Chairman Ron Wyden, D-Ore., that would boost taxes on corporations that don't hit certain minimum wage targets.
+Bernie Sanders, I-Vt., a chief sponsor of the $15 plan, and Senate Finance Committee Chairman Ron Wyden, D-Ore., to boost taxes on corporations that don't hit certain minimum wage targets.

+House Speaker Nancy Pelosi also weighed in, promising Democrats would continue fighting for a minimum wage increase and saying Congress would "absolutely" approve a final version of the bill even if it lacked progressives' treasured goal.

+"If it doesn't prevail because of Senate rules, we will persist," said Pelosi, D-Calif.
+"But we will not stop until we very soon pass the $15 minimum wage."

-But while top Democrats were eager to signal to rank-and-file progressives and liberal voters that they would keep fighting to boost the minimum wage, the idea of prodding companies to boost pay with threatened tax increases faced an uncertain fate.
+But though Democratic leaders were eager to signal to rank-and-file progressives and liberal voters that they would not yield on that fight, the idea of prodding companies to boost pay with threatened tax increases faced an uncertain fate.

-Many Democrats will likely be reluctant to give eager Republicans ammunition for their decades-old charge that Democrats love raising taxes.
+Some Democrats would likely be reluctant to back such tax hikes and give Republicans ammunition for their decades-old charge that Democrats love raising taxes.

 House Ways and Means Committee Chairman Richard Neal, D-Mass., sidestepped a question on whether he'd support taxing companies that don't boost pay, saying of Senate Democrats, "I hesitate to to say anything until they decide on a strategy."